Services

 - Security for lending - If security is provided, the loan is known as a secured loan and the loan can be secured against, for example, property of a borrower (in the form of a legal charge), or business and assets of the borrower (in the form of a debenture), which then becomes a secured debt owed to the lender.

-Registration of security given as part of a loan
+Registration of security on the loan

 We register new charges and report on existing charges that could have a negative impact for you.